-Here, the Eleglide M1 scores really well.
+Here, the Eleglide M1 scores well.
 I’m 6’1″ and despite the medium-sized frame, I found the riding position just right.
-The saddle has the right amount of padding, and there’s some nice, wide handlebars with a little bit of back sweep.
+The saddle has the right amount of padding, and there are some nice, wide handlebars with a little bit of back sweep.
 I didn’t experience any discomfort over the test ride.
-My only complaint is you do feel some of the bumps in the road through the frame (although I kept the forks locked-out and had the tyres inflated quite high).
+My only complaint is you do feel some of the bumps in the road through the frame (although I kept the forks locked out and had the tyres inflated quite high).

 Frame and finishing kit